djaus2/Azure.IoTHub.Toolbox/README.md

 [Roadmap for this Repository](https://github.com/djaus2/Azure.IoTHub.Toolbox/wiki)

 ## MS Store
-(Coming) A prebuilt version of the toolbox in The Store.
+Available now: A prebuilt version of the toolbox in The Store [Link](https://www.microsoft.com/en-au/p/azureiothubtoolbox/9pmcf9clttwz?activetab=pivot:overviewtab)

 ## IoT Hub Summary Features in Toolbox
 - Idiot's guide to setting up an IoT Hub and getting the required meta-information from it, using Azure Cli